Jason Crow: Foreign policy

 During the Russo-Ukrainian War, Crow signed a letter advocating for President Biden to give F-16 fighter jets to Ukraine.

 Crow voted in favor of a House resolution to show solidarity with Israel following the 2023 Hamas attack on Israel.

-During the Gaza war, Crow signed a letter expressing concern over Israeli Prime Minister Benjamin Netanyahu's conduct of the war and the humanitarian crisis in Gaza.
-It calls for President Biden to further pressure the Israeli government to adjust their strategy regarding the war.
+In 2026, he voted for an amendment by Thomas Massie to a State Department appropriations bill to eliminate all regularly appropriated US aid to Israel.

 Gun control

 Crow voiced support for gun control reform while campaigning for the House of Representatives.
 On February 28, 2019, he voted for the Bipartisan Background Checks Act (H.R.8) after cosponsoring the bill.
 H.R.8, if passed, would have required unlicensed gun sellers to conduct background checks on gun buyers.
 Crow was also a cosponsor of the Assault Weapon Ban Act (H.R.1296), which would have limited access to guns that are considered assault weapons.

 Impeachment

 On September 23, 2019, Crow was one of seven freshman lawmakers with national security backgrounds who co-wrote an opinion essay in The Washington Post voicing their support for an impeachment inquiry against Donald Trump.
 In interviews, Crow said it was important that "the inquiry stay focused and proceed efficiently".
 On January 15, 2020, he was selected as one of seven impeachment managers who presented the impeachment case against Trump during Trump's first impeachment trial before the United States Senate.